Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 8. It is recommended to install air humidifiers in the room where the patient is most frequently used, which will precipitate or eliminate dust particles from the air.

-9. Aesthetic comfort when wearing a tracheostomy can be achieved by wearing a tie or neckerchief, a light scarf.
+9. Aesthetic comfort when wearing a tracheostomy can be achieved by wearing a tie or neckerchief, or a light scarf.

 Video: tracheostomy - medical animation